 However, this example is different from fonts and analytics because, according to providers' statements, this is required for their normal operation and troubleshooting.
 Unfortunately this topic is not actively discussed on internet, and there is no well-known judicial precedent so far.

-Anyway, abiding the law is always the safest.
-And protecting users privacy — a thing we really miss these days — is definitely worth our engineering efforts.
+That said, complying with the law is always the safest choice.
+Moreover, protecting user privacy — something we often lack these days — is undoubtedly a worthwhile engineering effort.

 Top comments (0)